jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 I am excluding those who are so universally attractive they can can practically compel romatic interest from others of the opposite sex.
-We are talking about normal people here.
+We are talking about actual people here.

+I don't think there's much of a point belaboring questions of "what's the breakdown" and "which one am I." You probably know which one you are, though my guess is there are plenty of "alpha" women who don't know they are alphas.
+Hint: if you get lots of interest but you aren't interested back, you are still an alpha.

-Most of the advice written for women is written for "alpha" women, unfortunately.
-The bulk of your alphas are educated enough to buy books and have enough options that when they listen to advice, it actually does them some good.
-As a psychologiest, working with them is rewarding - just teach them to recognize dorks and avoid them.
-The key is to realize most wome, while they know they are attractive, also realize they are not attractive to _everyone_, meaning, potentially, not being able to extract the interest of the men they wish to be dating.
+Most of the advice written in self-help books is for the "alpha" women.
+That is because there are a lot of book readers that fall into this category, and they have enough romantic options that when the listen to advice, it can actually do them some good.
+As a psychologies, probably your easiest "win" is an attractive woman with romantic problems, because the problem is almost certainly psychological in nature.

-Alphas don't have problems, but the problems they have are not wicked hard.
-They are the "first world problems" of dating.
-Generally speaking, they are operating in a one-way marketplace.
-They receive lots of interest, but are only interested in some of the selections, and many of the ones the really want are unattainable.
+This advice generally solves what I would consider to be dating's version of "first world problems."
+Alphas are operating in what you can think of as a one-way marketplace.
+This is a scenario that is really easy to model and solve for.
+As an alpha, you receive a decent amount of romantic interest, are only interested in some of the selections, and many of the ones the really want are unattainable.
 They also may one ones that appear to be what they want but they are not.
+Think of it like buying a car.
 These are problems of a buyer's marketplace; you may not be able to get what you want at a price you want, but you will eventually be able to get it.
-And so it is with most of the alpha women buying the self-help books.
-They may wring their hands about numbering men with bachelor's degrees in NYC by almost 1.4 to 1.
+And so it is with most of the alphas buying the self-help books.
+They may wring their hands about outnumbering men with bachelor's degrees in NYC by almost 1.4 to 1.
 But they will be able to survive, perhaps by dating older men, or dating those without a degree but with an established career, or a number of alternatives.
 To this extent it is a _culling_ problem - being able to _recognize_ and pursue the best options for you.
+You might not get the exact one you want, but given time and the right search strategy, you will get one you are very happy with.

 So if you pick up a self-help book aimed at women, you are going to find a lot of advice that basically boils down to "culling."